makersacademy/airport_challenge/README.md

 I want to prevent takeoff when weather is stormy
 ```

+My approach here was to:

+* make a respond_to unit test after airport.weather threw an error in IRB, then I defined an empty weather method when this also failed as expected

-IRB airport.weather naturally throws an error - do respond_to unit test then define empty method - wrote unit test allowing airport to receive stormy weather with stub (allow line) - RSpec expected exception but nothing was raised, and airport.weather in feature test returns nil
+* write another unit test allowing an airport to receive stormy weather (for this I used a stub with an **allow** line) - RSpec failed as it expected an exception where none was raised, and airport.weather returned nil in IRB

-* made random number generator 1..100 with 1 as stormy, rest as sunny, refactored it from if else into ternary then added guard clause to take_off - now everything passes
+* create a random number generator from 1 to 100 with 1 assigned to 'stormy', the rest 'sunny', and I refactored this from an if/else structure into ternary operator then added a guard clause to my take_off method - now everything passed

-* just for good measure I added a unit test expecting taking off a plane in sunny weather to eq default take off message, this passed
+* add, just for good measure, a unit test expecting taking off a plane in sunny weather to result in my default take-off message, which passed

+Sixth user story:

 ```
 As an air traffic controller